Search

 Born into slavery in 1864, little is recorded of Ms. Adeline Rose before she began construction on her cottage in 1891.
 A widow with two children, Ms. Rose earned her living by taking in laundry and ironing at 50 cents a load.
 Much of her business was with The Hardy House, which was a Madison hotel opened by the mother of American comedic icon Oliver Norvell Hardy, perhaps better known as one half of the Academy Award-winning comic duo Laurel and Hardy.

-A pioneer of her time, Adeline Rose built a successful business despite the racial and gender barriers she faced.
-People to this day marvel at what she was able to achieve despite the circumstances.
+A pioneer of her time, Adeline Rose built a successful business despite the racial and gender barriers she faced as a single Black mother.

 Home